 With the compact, flexibly deployable latest-generation mini mobile cells, the company is able to increase 5G/4G capacities in the O2 network at high-traffic locations in urban areas faster than before.
 The mini-radio cells, attached to a building facade on Klenzestraße in Munich’s Gärtnerplatz district, supplement the 4G/5G mobile network installed on rooftops in the city center but do not replace it.
 Link to O2 / Telefónica’s press release: here

 KT, NTT DOCOMO, & Fujitsu Cooperate Test Interoperability for Open RAN in Korea

 January 6, 2022

-KT Corporation and Fujitsu Limited have completed a verification facility at the KT Research and Development Center in Seoul, South Korea, at which the two companies leveraged Fujitsu’s Open RAN-based 5G base station equipment to successfully test call connection during interoperability trials for open fronthaul.
+KT Corporation and Fujitsu Limited have completed a verification facility at the KT Research and Development Center in Seoul, South Korea, at which the two companies leveraged Fujitsu’s Open RAN-based 5G base station equipment to test call connection during interoperability trials for open fronthaul successfully.
 NTT DOCOMO has provided Fujitsu with technical support throughout the project.
 With the construction of this new test facility, KT will accelerate the introduction of Open RAN technology to Korea’s 5G network.